Tenterfield

 Tenterfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The influence of local infrastructure changes on an area's performance is significant.
-AreaSearch has identified three projects that are expected to impact the area.
-Notable projects include the Molesworth Street Bridge Replacement and Sewer Line Relocation project, the Tenterfield Heavy Vehicle Bypass project, the Haddington Aged Care Community Expansion project, and the Queensland Regional Road Network Safety Improvements project.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified three projects that could impact the area significantly due to changes in local infrastructure.
+These key projects are: Molesworth Street Bridge Replacement and Sewer Line Relocation, Tenterfield Heavy Vehicle Bypass, Haddington Aged Care Community Expansion, and Queensland Regional Road Network Safety Improvements.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.